-This curriculum pathway ensures a breadth to the curriculum an aims to help you become a well-rounded student, with skills in a broad range of curriculum areas.
-Students on this pathway are required to achieve grade 5 or better in each of the following subject areas:
+This curriculum pathway ensures a breadth to the curriculum and aims to help you become a well-rounded student, with skills in a broad range of curriculum areas.
+It is an ambitious programme of study, comprising of an excellent suite of qualifications to offer variety post-16, and is one which employers and universities hold in esteem.